(fyoor OH se mide)

-Acute renal failure: Doses up to 1-3 g daily may be necessary to initiate desired response; avoid use in oliguric states.
+Acute renal failure: Doses up to 1 to 3 g daily may be necessary to initiate desired response; avoid use in oliguric states.

 Diminished natriuretic effect with increased sensitivity to hypokalemia and volume depletion in cirrhosis.
 Monitor effects, particularly with high doses.

 IV infusion solution may be mixed in NS or D5W solution.
-May also be diluted for infusion to 1-2 mg/mL (maximum: 10 mg/mL).
+May also be diluted for infusion to 1 to 2 mg/mL (maximum: 10 mg/mL).

-IV: IV injections should be given slowly.
-In adults, undiluted direct IV injections may be administered at a rate of 20-40 mg per minute; maximum rate of administration for short-term intermittent infusion is 4 mg/minute; exceeding this rate increases the risk of ototoxicity.
+Parenteral: May administer IM or IV.
+In adults, undiluted direct IV injections may be administered at a rate of 20 to 40 mg per minute; maximum rate of administration for short-term intermittent infusion is 4 mg/minute; exceeding this rate increases the risk of ototoxicity.
 In children, a maximum rate of 0.5 mg/kg/minute has been recommended.

-Oral: Administer on an empty stomach (Bard, 2004).
-May be administered with food or milk if GI distress occurs; however, this may reduce diuretic efficacy.
+Oral: Administer on an empty stomach (Bard 2004).
+May administer with food or milk if GI distress occurs; however, this may reduce diuretic efficacy.

 Note: When IV or oral administration is not possible, the sublingual route may be used.
 Place 1 tablet under tongue for at least 5 minutes to allow for maximal absorption.
 Patients should be advised not to swallow during disintegration time (Haegeli 2007).

 May cause potassium loss; potassium supplement or dietary changes may be required.

-Injection: Store at room temperature of 15°C to 30°C (59°F to 86°F).
+Injection: Store at room temperature.
 Protect from light.
 Exposure to light may cause discoloration; do not use furosemide solutions if they have a yellow color.
 Furosemide solutions are unstable in acidic media, but very stable in basic media.
 Refrigeration may result in precipitation or crystallization; however, resolubilization at room temperature or warming may be performed without affecting the drug's stability.
-Infusion solution is stable for 24 hours at room temperature.
+Infusion solution in D5W, NS, or LR is stable for 24 hours at room temperature.

 Tablet, solution: Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 89°F).
 Protect from light.
 Discard opened bottle of solution after 90 days (10 mg/mL concentration only).